Abhay-Maheshwari/Holding-Manager/README.md

 - `Client 123 Client-ID 2xx Demat 8xxxxx.xlsx`
 - `Client ABC Client-ID 9xx Demat 9xxxxxxx.xlsx`

-The owner name will be extracted as 'REETA MAHESHWARI' and 'DINESH MAHESHWARI HUF' respectively.
+The owner name will be extracted as '123' and 'ABC' respectively.

 ## Requirements
 - Python 3.8+